top of page

 have health benefits.
 So how do we survive without them?

-Together with help from Brenda or Chanda, GAPs is ready to help.
+Together with help from Brenda, Chanda or Jodie, GAPs is ready to help.

 original.jfif

 Brenda grew up in a house full of cats and kittens running around.
 Smokie was her first cat to care for as an adult.
-Smokie was so much fun!
+Smokie was a constant joy and much fun!

 Meet Brenda's heart dog, Elle